aendeavor/i3buntu/README.md

 ### Knowledge

-It is *highly recomended* to be familier with the linux environment and command line.
+It is *highly recommended* to be familiar with the linux environment and command line.
 Absolute beginners might start off with a simple Ubuntu installation and become comfortable first, before approaching this.

 ### Dependencies